 Him: Shakes head, sets it aside, and says to the rest of the people in attendance, “Anyway…”

-I don't want to see queer discrimination where there is none, and I don't want to mistake my boss's shortcomings for a personal attack.
-But for as often as he has describes me as incoherent, ignores my expertise that I was hired for, and refuses to understand my questions, I’m beginning to wonder if it’s because I’m queer.
+I don't want to see queer discrimination where there is none.
+I don't want to mistake my boss's shortcomings for a personal attack, but for as often as he has describes my words as incoherent, ignores the years of expertise that I was hired for, and refuses to understand my questions, I’m beginning to wonder if it’s because I’m queer.

-I’m out at work, and while probably perceived as more gender nonconforming, I think most people also perceive me as smart, capable, sincere and hardworking.
+I’m out at work, and I'm probably perceived as more gender nonconforming.
+I think most people also perceive me as smart, capable, sincere and hardworking.
 My boss is straight, older, rich and white.
 While bright and driven, he also sees life through the lens of those privileges.

 Coming from a background with an alcoholic father who often misremembered or denied events, this treatment by my boss presses all my buttons.
 It could be just a series of shitty offhand comments, but it sets me off.